 Because signs of worm infections are often present in stools, your vet will usually take a stool sample for analysis.
-When diagnosing parasites which are more difficult to detect, for example… a heartworm, you vet is likely to use direct blood smear test.
+When diagnosing parasites that are more difficult to detect, for example… heartworm, your vet is likely to use a direct blood smear test.

 Ultimately, the best way to protect your pet is to control the pests that carry worms, including fleas and mosquitoes, and keep your home and yard clean.
 It’s smart to do this because some types of worms can be passed to humans.

 It is also important that during treatment you clean any areas where your dog has defecated with bleach, and thoroughly clean any areas where he or she has been kept.
 This helps prevent re-infection, or infection to yourself, as many worms are able to infect people too.